ventus-ag/documentation/content/products/networking/networks.md

 After these steps, the newly created Network will be added to the *Networks page* with the status ACTIVE.

-🔔 As a next step, it is highly recommended to create subnets within this network.
+📌 As a next step, it is highly recommended to create Subnets within this Network.

 ### Create Subnet
 To navigate to the *Subnets page*, related to this Network click on the **Name** of the corresponding Network: